Resilience Profile

 From scissors to microphone #

-The trajectory from bullied trainee to industry leader spans nearly five decades of validation.
 The 1997 World Master of the Craft award from New York’s Art and Fashion Group made her the first Malaysian so honored.
-Ernst & Young’s 2010 Woman Entrepreneur of the Year award marked the first time a hair industry entrepreneur received the prestigious recognition.
+Ernst & Young’s 2010 Woman Entrepreneur of the Year award followed—the first time a hair industry entrepreneur received the prestigious recognition.

-Her 2024 calendar illustrates this evolution: Shanghai for the Asia Hairdresser Festival in June, London for Salon International in October, Japan as a judge at the United Danks Hair Competition in November.
+Her BAM presidency centers on three objectives: pushing creativity in branding, expanding networking for business connectivity, and maintaining quality standards in Malaysia’s post-pandemic business environment.
+Her 2024 calendar illustrates the evolution: Shanghai for the Asia Hairdresser Festival in June, London for Salon International in October, Japan as a judge at the United Danks Hair Competition in November.
 Speaking engagements now fill the hours once devoted to client hair.

 “I want to push entrepreneurs to be future superheroes, train them to stand up and shine,” she explains.
 “I want to give talks that inspire them.”
 The woman once dismissed as Tiny Winnie now mentors the next generation of Malaysian business builders.